Spectral-inspired Operator Learning with Limited Data and Unknown Physics: Introduction

 \section{Introduction}

 Partial differential equations (PDEs) govern the evolution of numerous physical systems, from heat transfer~\citep{pletcher2012computational} and chemical reactions~\citep{ghergu2011nonlinear} to fluid dynamics~\citep{holton2013introduction}.
-Accurately modeling and simulating such PDE-governed systems is essential for the understanding of natural phenomena and engineering applications.
-However, in many scientific computing scenarios, we face two fundamental challenges: \textbf{(i) only a few trajectories of data are available}, and \textbf{(ii) the governing physics is unknown}.
+Accurately modeling and simulating such PDE-governed systems is essential for understanding natural phenomena and engineering applications.
+However, in many scientific computing scenarios, we face two fundamental challenges~\cite{azizzadenesheli2024neural,zhang2023artificial}: \textbf{(i) only a few trajectories of data are available}, and \textbf{(ii) the governing physics is unknown}.
 While traditional methods offer strong stability and interpretability, their reliance on a deep understanding of the physical system limits their application in scenarios where the underlying physics is unknown.

-In recent years, with the development of deep learning, data-driven neural PDE solvers have been proposed to address the limitations of traditional numerical methods~\citep{azizzadenesheli2024neural}.
+In recent years, data-driven neural PDE solvers have been proposed to address the limitations of traditional numerical methods~\citep{azizzadenesheli2024neural}.
 Representative works include DeepONet~\citep{lu2021learning}, FNO~\citep{li2020fourier}, and DPOT~\citep{hao2024dpot}.
 By leveraging the expressive power of neural networks and large datasets, these methods learn mappings between function spaces.
-As a result, they can reduce computational costs under coarse spatiotemporal resolutions and do not require explicit knowledge of the underlying PDEs.
-While offering notable advantages, such approaches remain highly data-hungry.
+Therefore, they can reduce computational costs under coarse spatiotemporal resolutions and do not require explicit knowledge of the underlying PDEs.
+However, because they fit observed data with limited physical inductive biases, these methods are prone to overfitting the training distribution, resulting in high data demand and poor out-of-distribution generalization to unseen conditions.
 In many scientific and engineering domains, obtaining sufficient training data requires expensive physical experiments (e.g., wind tunnel testing or combustion experiments), which severely limits their practical applications~\citep{parente2024data,li2024learning,zhang2025artificial}.